lordbaldwin1/type-test/README.md

 ## TODO

-- [x] Setup and deploy app/db
-- [x] Port over typing test
-- [x] Setup shadcn and dark/light mode
-- [x] Setup auth
-- [x] Figure out db schema for users, stats, leaderboard
+- [] Figure out changes to schema for profile stats
-- [x] Refactor typing test?
-- [x] Continue refactor
-- [x] Add user table with userId and username
-- [] Sign in to save stats on stats screen, sign in prompt on ranked mode
+- [] add xp system?
 - [] Profile page with stats

-- [] About page
+## Schema changes for profile stats

+- we have tests completed stat
+- need to add tests started
-- [x] Leaderboard
+- time typing?

+- we have leaderboard position
+- we have stats for best time/word stats

 ## Notes

 - CONSOLIDATE types/interfaces
 - Add error handling to db fail?
-- Fix switching between text blur
-- Fix loading blur
+- look into better error handling for actions/queries
+- SEO stuff, opengraph, etc...